wisemen-digital/onboarding-codelab-web/index.md

 <img width="200" src="img/projectSetup/Wisemen_Logo_Acid.png">

 In this onboarding you will learn how frontend development happens at Wisemen.
-You will learn how to work with Vue, Vite, Tailwind, Figma, Github, Linear and more.
+You will learn how we use Vue, Vite, Tailwind, Figma, Github, Linear and more to our advantage.

+For all our new projects we use our template together with our vue-core library.
+This template consists of all the things we need to get started quickly and don't have to reinvent the wheel every time we start a new project.
+The vue-core library is a component library that contain the most common components and composables that we use in our projects.
+It is important to know that they are both a work in progress and we try to improve them every day.

 This onboarding is designed to be completed in roughly 3-4 days.
 This does not mean you have to complete it in 3-4 days.